 - 10-1.
-When obtaining an understanding of the entity and its environment, the applicable financial reporting framework and the entity's internal control as required by ISA (UK) 315 (Revised June 2016),3 the auditor shall design and perform risk assessment procedures to obtain an understanding of the matters in paragraph 10-2 that provides an appropriate basis for the identification of: (Ref: Para.
-A3-16-A4.2, A5) - (a) Events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern; and (Ref: Para.
+When obtaining an understanding of the entity and its environment, the applicable financial reporting framework and the entity's internal control as required by ISA (UK) 315 (Revised June 2016), the auditor shall design and perform risk assessment procedures to obtain audit evidence that provides an appropriate basis for the identification of: (Ref: Para.
+A3-A5) - (a) Events or conditions that may cast significant doubt on the entity's ability to continue as a going concern; and (Ref: Para.
 A3-A3-1) - (b) Whether or not a material uncertainty related to going concern exists. - 10-2.
 In performing risk assessment procedures, the auditor shall obtain an understanding of the following matters: